The waters and islands known as Keppel Bay are located 15 kilometres east of Yeppoon, just north of the Tropic of Capricorn.

-The bay is studded with islands ranging from bare rock to larger islands such as North Keppel Island (Konomie) and Great Keppel Island (Woppa).
+Situated 15 kilometres east of Yeppoon, just north of the Tropic of Capricorn, Keppel Bay is a picturesque expanse of waters and islands.
+The bay is studded with a variety of islands, ranging from rugged bare rock formations to larger islands like North Keppel Island (Konomie) and Great Keppel Island (Woppa).

 Project Overview